Is Cyberstalking a Crime?

 What To Do When You Are Accused of Cyberstalking

-Obviously, there is a fine line between exercising your right to free speech, acceptable online behavior, and criminal conduct versus conduct that is merely unwelcome or offensive.
+There is a fine line between exercising your right to free speech, acceptable online behavior, and criminal conduct versus conduct that is merely unwelcome or offensive.

-When you are facing criminal cyber stalking charges, where that line begins or ends is a matter of legal interpretation and argument.
+When you are facing criminal cyberstalking charges, where that line begins or ends is a matter of legal interpretation and argument.
 Hiring a criminal defense lawyer who understands the nuances of Michigan stalking laws and who can make that important argument gives you the best chance of beating these charges against you.

 If you are arrested for stalking someone online, exercise your two most important constitutional rights – remain silent and refuse to answer any questions without your attorney present.